dc4eu/educational-pilot/sectorial-eaa-catalogue/README.md

 The common thread throughout the entire EAA catalogue is the utilisation of the European Learning Model (ELM v3.2) as a shared ontology.
 Given the absence of a central authority in education, yet recognising the necessity to establish this sectoral role, we might consider making an assignment based on competencies, bearing in mind that DG-EAC is responsible for Primary, Secondary and Tertiary education, whilst DG-EMPL oversees Adult education and TVET.

+## EDC and ELM, closely realted but not the same

+ELM (European Learning Model) is an ontology or conceptual data model describing learning achievements, qualifications, and educational credentials, covering formal, non-formal, and informal education.
+It is a general framework describing educational data clearly and consistently.
+EDC (European Digital Credential) is an application profile that specifically implements the European Learning Model (ELM) to create digital credentials.
+EDC uses the concepts and structure defined by ELM, adding technical standards and constraints (e.g., SHACL constraints) to ensure data quality, authenticity, and validity specifically for digital credentialing purposes.
+In other words:

+- ELM provides the underlying conceptual model.
+- EDC applies this model specifically to digital credentials, including concrete implementations, validations, and practical usage aligned closely—but not entirely—with standards like W3C Verifiable Credentials.

 ## Structure